-What started as a small demonstration the day before has grown into a blockade of the building, with more people joining every hour and the protest stretching into the night.
+What started as a small protest over a new law on personal identification numbers the day before has grown into a blockade of the building, with more people joining the protest every hour.

-They are demanding a new law on personal ID numbers after the old one lapsed in February, leaving all babies born since without personal documents.
+They demand a new law on personal ID numbers after the old one lapsed in February, leaving all babies born since without personal documents.
 The crowd has rejected the government's offer for a temporary solution.

-Bosnian Serb lawmakers inside Parliament have expressed concern over their safety and said there won't be a parliamentary session for security reasons.
-Some Parliament employees tried to escape through windows but protesters turned them back, yelling "Go back to work!"
+Bosnian Serb lawmakers inside have expressed concern over their safety and said there won't be a parliamentary session because of security reasons.
+Some parliament employees tried to escape through windows but protesters turned them back yelling "Go back to work!"